How to Afford a Car in College

 Having a cosigner can also help you afford a car in college.
 If you have bad credit or no credit, a cosigner with better credit can give you the boost you need to get approved for a loan.
 Plus, they can even help get you affordable terms for lower monthly payments.

 To find cheap used cars for college students, you should shop at a dealership.
-Not only will you have an extensive selection of pre-owned cars to choose from, but you'll also find fantastic deals to help you save more on a vehicle.
+You'll find fantastic deals to help you save more on a vehicle.
 Plus, you can take advantage of manufacturer finance offers as well as lease deals for certain cars.

 Dealerships also offer perks, including warranty options and vehicle history reports with every vehicle.
 Best of all, pre-owned options are thoroughly inspected by professionals to ensure you get a safe and dependable ride every time you hit the streets.